c4tom/DreamDevBox/docs/reverse-proxy/reverse-proxy-for-custom-docker.rst

 Assumption
 ----------

-Let's imagine you have added a custom Python Docker image to the Devilbox which starts up a Django application listening on port ``3000``.
+Let's imagine you have added a custom Python Docker image to the DreamDevBox which starts up a Django application listening on port ``3000``.

 * :ref:`env_TLD_SUFFIX`: ``loc``